Manu10744/esp32-edge-energy-measurement/README.md

 # Power Measurement Framework for edge-enabled IoT devices

-Measure the power consumption of serverless functions executed on edge-enabled devices and push the data to the existing Function Delivery Network (FDN) infrastructure (Prometheus & Grafana)
+Measure the power consumption of serverless functions executed on edge-enabled devices and push the data to the existing Function Delivery Network (FDN) infrastructure (Prometheus & Grafana).<br>
+The power consumption measurements are carried out by a ESP32 powermeter.

 <br>

 ### Table of Contents
+#### Main components
 - `udp_client`: contains the source code for the UDP client that is used.
 - `udp_server`: contains the source code for the UDP server that is used.

+#### Test utils
+- `test-utils`: scripts and utilities to test functionality

 #